Using the Query Acceleration Service

 The query acceleration service depends on server availability.
 Therefore, performance improvements might fluctuate over time.

-To identify the queries that might benefit from the query acceleration service, you can use the SYSTEM$ESTIMATE_QUERY_ACCELERATION function or query the QUERY_ACCELERATION_ELIGIBLE View.
-The QUERY_ACCELERATION_ELIGIBLE view also identifies warehouses that might benefit from the query acceleration service.
+To identify the queries or warehouses that might benefit from the query acceleration service, you can query the QUERY_ACCELERATION_ELIGIBLE view.
+You can also use the SYSTEM$ESTIMATE_QUERY_ACCELERATION function to assess whether a specific query is eligible for acceleration.

 Some queries are ineligible for query acceleration.
 The following are common reasons why a query cannot be accelerated:

-• There are not enough partitions.
+• There are not enough partitions in the scan.
 If there are not enough partitions to scan, the benefits of query acceleration are offset by the latency in acquiring resources for the query acceleration service.

 • The query includes a LIMIT clause but does not have an ORDER BY clause.